 After graduating from college, I started a masters degree in Spanish at Central Connecticut State University, worked as a waitress (post graduate reality), saved up some money, and then left the following year for Seville, Spain.

-In Spain I fell in love–not with a Spaniard as I had secretly hoped, but with a philosophical scientist from India named Govind Nadathur.
-As my pastor said when he married us four years later at St. Paul’s Lutheran Church in Wethersfield, “Our God is a God of surprises.
+In Spain I fell in love–not with a Spaniard as I had secretly hoped, but with a philosophical scientist from India.
+As my pastor said when he married Govind and I four years later at St. Paul’s Lutheran Church in Wethersfield, “Our God is a God of surprises.
 Marvelously unpredictable.”

 Some years have passed since I was a bride.
 I completed my graduate degree, developed a business teaching Spanish to childbirth professionals, wrote a few books, moved to Santa Barbara, California, and then to Puerto Rico.
 Each move brought with it trials, tears, challenges, and joys.
 Govind and I celebrated the birth of our daughter, Sita, in Santa Barbara, agonized over Govind’s ten-year battle with cancer in Puerto Rico, and supported each others dreams as I lived for extended periods of time with a group of Gyspies in Seville while he held down the fort in Puerto Rico.